Corn Disease Loss Estimates For the United States and Ontario, Canada — 2016

-The United States and Ontario produced more than 13.9 billion bushels of corn in 2015, and many areas reported record yields.
-Overall, temperatures were very mild across most of the Corn Belt, which contributed to an increase in diseases like northern corn leaf blight.
-The late summer and fall were hot and dry across much of the United States and Ontario, which facilitated a timely harvest, but led to an increase in stalk rot diseases compared to 2014.
+The United States and Ontario produced nearly 15.5 billion bushels of corn in 2016, and many areas reported record yields.
+Overall, temperatures were very warm across most of the Corn Belt, which contributed to an increase in diseases like gray leaf spot and southern rust.

-In all, 13.5 percent of the total estimated corn bushels were lost in 2015 due to disease in 22 corn-producing states and Ontario, which is up from a 10.8 percent loss in 2014.
+In all, 10.8 percent of the total estimated corn bushels were lost in 2016 due to disease in 24 corn-producing states and Ontario, which is down from a 13.5 percent loss in 2015, but similar to what was experienced in 2014.
 Table 1 provides yield loss estimates for all diseases.

 Diseases in the Northern United States and Ontario

-Northern corn leaf blight was the most damaging disease in the northern United States and Ontario in 2015 — nearly 550 million bushels lost.
-This is more than twice the number of bushels than the second most damaging disease, anthracnose stalk rot.
+Gray leaf spot was the most damaging disease in the northern United States and Ontario in 2016 — nearly 214 million bushels lost (Table 2).
+Anthracnose stalk rot was the second most damaging disease.

-Mild conditions through most of this area favored northern corn leaf blight development.
-Foliar diseases (such as gray leaf spot) were also prevalent, but Goss’s wilt was less damaging than in previous years.
-Southern rust and stalk rots caused more yield loss in the Midwest than in past years.
+Warmer conditions through most of this area favored gray leaf spot development.
+Foliar diseases (such as southern rust and northern corn leaf blight) were also prevalent, but Goss’s wilt was less damaging than in previous years.
+A new bacterial disease (bacterial leaf streak) was identified in several states, but yield losses to this disease are unknown.

 Diseases in Southern States

-Fusarium stalk rot caused the greatest damage in the southern United States in 2015.
-Nematodes were second.
-Gray leaf spot, southern rust, and northern corn leaf blight were the primary foliar diseases present (Table 3).
-Seedling blights and root rots were more damaging in this area in 2015 compared to previous years.
+Fusarium stalk rot caused the greatest damage in the southern United States in 2016, while nematodes were second, which is similar to 2015.
+Southern rust, gray leaf spot, and Goss’s wilt were the primary foliar diseases present (Table 3).

-The foliar disease northern corn leaf blight was most prevalent across northern states and Ontario in 2015, likely due to mild weather.
-Stalk rots and seedling blights continue to be important diseases across the United States and Ontario.
+The foliar disease gray leaf spot was most prevalent across northern states and Ontario in 2016, likely due to the warmer weather.
+Stalk rots continue to be important diseases across the United States and Ontario.

 The disease loss estimates in this article were provided by members of the Corn Disease Working Group (CDWG).
 This information is only a guide.
 The values in this publication are not intended to be exact estimates of corn yield losses due to diseases.
 The members of the CDWG used the most appropriate means available to estimate disease losses and assume no liability resulting from the use of these estimates.